Race walking: Olympics

 The current race walking contests at the Summer Olympics are the 20 kilometres race walk (men and women) and the marathon race walk mixed relay, the latter of which debuted at the 2024 Summer Olympics.
 The 50 kilometres race walk (men only) was discontinued after the 2020 Summer Olympics.

 Race walking first appeared in the modern Olympics in 1904 in the form of a half-mile (804.672m) walk in the all-round competition, the precursor to the 10-event decathlon.
 In 1908, stand-alone 1,500m and 3,000m race walks were added, and, excluding 1924, there has been at least one race walk (for men) in every Olympics since.

 Women's race walking became an Olympic event in 1992, following years of active lobbying by female internationals.

 A World Cup in race walking is held biennially, and race walk events appear in the World Athletics Championships, the Commonwealth Games and the Pan American Games, among others.

-World Race Walking Challenge
+World Athletics Race Walking Tour

-Since 2003, the IAAF has organised the IAAF Race Walking Challenge, an annual worldwide competition series in which elite athletes accumulate points for the right to compete in the IAAF Race Walking Challenge Final and to share over US$200,000 of prize money.
+Since 2003, World Athletics has organised the World Athletics Race Walking Tour, an annual worldwide competition series in which elite athletes accumulate points for the right to compete in the IAAF Race Walking Challenge Final and to share over US$200,000 of prize money.
 The series of televised events takes place in several countries each year including Mexico, Spain, Russia and China.